zinrai/kvm-ssh/README.md

 ### Default Values

-- The default bridge name is set to `virbr0`.
+- The default bridge name is set to `virbr0` for all commands.
 - The default user is set to the value of the `USER` environment variable.

 You only need to specify `--bridge` or `--user` if you want to use a different value.